-At the core of GAP is a loss function (We quantify the adversary's performance via a loss function and the quality of the released data via a distortion function) that captures how well an adversary does in terms of inferring the private variables.
+At the core of GAP is a loss function2 that captures how well an adversary does in terms of inferring the private variables.
 Different loss functions lead to different adversarial models.
-We focus our attention on two types of loss functions: (a) a 0-1 loss that leads to a maximum a posteriori probability (MAP) adversary; and (b) an empirical log-loss that leads to a minimum cross-entropy adversary.
+We focus our attention on two types of loss functions: (a) a 0-1 loss that leads to a maximum a posteriori probability (MAP) adversary, and (b) an empirical log-loss that leads to a minimum cross-entropy adversary.
 Ultimately, our goal is to show that our data-driven approach can provide privacy guarantees against a MAP adversary.
-However, derivatives of a 0-1 loss function are ill-defined.
+However, derivatives of a 0-1 loss function are illdefined.
 To overcome this issue, the ML community uses the more analytically tractable log-loss function.
 We do the same by choosing the log-loss function as the adversary's loss function in the data-driven framework.
 We show that it leads to a performance that matches the performance of game-theoretically optimal mechanisms under a MAP adversary.
 We also show that GAP recovers mutual information privacy when a log-loss function is used (see Section 2.2).

-To showcase the power of our context-aware, data-driven framework, we investigate two simple, albeit canonical, statistical dataset models: (a) the binary data model; and (b) the binary Gaussian mixture model.
+To showcase the power of our context-aware, data-driven framework, we investigate two simple, albeit canonical, statistical dataset models: (a) the binary data model, and (b) the binary Gaussian mixture model.
 Under the binary data model, both X and Y are binary.
 Under the binary Gaussian mixture model, Y is binary whereas X is conditionally Gaussian.
 For both models, we derive and compare the performance of game-theoretically optimal privatization mechanisms with those that are directly learned from data (in a generative adversarial fashion).

-For the above-mentioned statistical dataset models, we present two approaches towards designing privacy mechanisms: (i) private-data dependent (PDD) mechanisms, where the privatizer uses both the public and private variables; and (ii) private-data independent (PDI) mechanisms, where the privatizer only uses the public variables.
+For the above-mentioned statistical dataset models, we present two approaches towards designing privacy mechanisms: (i) private-data dependent (PDD) mechanisms, where the privatizer uses both the public and private variables, and (ii) private-data independent (PDI) mechanisms, where the privatizer only uses the public variables.
 We show that the PDD mechanisms lead to a superior privacy-utility tradeoff.

-1.2.
-Related Work
+1.2 Related Work

 In practice, a context-free notion of privacy (such as DP) is desirable because it places no restrictions on the dataset statistics or adversary's strength.
-This explains why DP has been remarkably successful in the past ten years, and has been deployed in array of systems, including Google's Chrome browser [76] and Apple's iOS [77].
-Nevertheless, because of its strong context-free nature, DP has suffered from a sequence of impossibility results.
-These results have made the deployment of DP with a reasonable leakage parameter practically impossible.
-Indeed, it was recently reported that Apple's DP implementation suffers from several limitations-most notable of which is Apple's use of unacceptably large leakage parameters [78].
+This explains why DP has been remarkably successful in the past ten years, and has been deployed in array of systems, including Google's Chrome browser [27] and Apple's iOS [90].
+Nevertheless, because of its strong context-free nature,